Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution

 \subsection{Related Work}

-\citet{dwork2019differential} interviewed DP practitioners to understand the current DP practice in choosing privacy parameters and found no consensus. \citet{dwork2008differential} stated that ``the choice of $\epsilon$ is essentially a social question".
-On the other hand, it is difficult to take the social and human perspectives into consideration without connecting the mathematics with something more concrete.
-Efforts have been made to connect the concept of DP and its privacy parameters withe existing disclosure risk metrics and to examine the effectiveness of DP against various attacks (e.g., re-identification, disclosure, and reconstruction).
-For example, \citet{Clifton2011} considered the probability of re-identifying an individual from a database and demonstrated the challenge of setting a proper value for privacy loss parameters. \citet{mcclure2012} used empirical studies to investigate probabilistic disclosure risk in differentially private univariate binary data. \citet{roth2014} proposed a model to balance the interests of data analysts and data contributors and used the model to choose privacy parameters for some statistical analyses. \citet{abowd2015} addressed the question from the economic perspective by accounting for the public-good properties of privacy loss and data utility and defined the optimal choice of $\epsilon$ through formulating a social planner’s problem. \citet{nissim2017differential} provided an example on how privacy loss may be interpreted as bounding the worst-case financial risk incurred by an individual participating in a research study. \citet{dwork2017exposed} showed differentially private techniques for releasing aggregate statistics can defend privacy when facing reconstruction attack and tracing attack. \citet{holohan2017k} designed the $(k,\epsilon)$-anonymity algorithm for quasi-identifiers and evaluated its privacy protection against linking records in the perturbed data to the original records using the nearest neighbor technique. \citet{chen2017evaluating} defined the risk of data disclosure based on noise estimation and determined the $\epsilon$ value for the Laplace mechanism using confidence for the noise estimation. \citet{chen2017data} proposed an algorithm for choosing privacy loss parameters, balancing disclosure risk and utility.
+\citet{dwork2008differential} stated that ``the choice of $\epsilon$ is essentially a social question" and later interviewed DP practitioners to understand the current DP practice in choosing privacy parameters and found no consensus \citet{dwork2019differential}.
+Efforts have been made to connect the concept of DP and its privacy parameters with existing DR metrics and to examine the effectiveness of DP against various attacks (e.g., re-identification, disclosure, and reconstruction).
+For example, \citet{Clifton2011} considered the probability of re-identifying an individual from a database and demonstrated the challenge of setting a proper value for privacy loss parameters. \citet{mcclure2012} used empirical studies to investigate probabilistic disclosure risk in differentially private univariate binary data. \citet{roth2014} proposed a model to balance the interests of data analysts and data contributors and used the model to choose privacy loss parameters for some statistical analyses. \citet{abowd2015} addressed the question from an economic perspective and defined the optimal choice of $\epsilon$ through the formulation of the social planner’s problem. \citet{nissim2017differential} provided an example on how privacy loss may be interpreted as bounding the worst-case financial risk incurred by an individual participating in a research study. \citet{dwork2017exposed} examined the robustness of DP for releasing aggregate statistics protect privacy when facing reconstruction attacks and tracing attacks. \citet{holohan2017k} designed the $(k,\epsilon)$-anonymity algorithm for quasi-identifiers and evaluated its privacy protection against linking records in the perturbed data to the original records using the nearest neighbor technique. \citet{chen2017evaluating} defined the risk of data disclosure based on noise estimation and determined the $\epsilon$ value for the Laplace mechanism using confidence for the noise estimation. \citet{chen2017data} proposed an algorithm for choosing privacy loss parameters, balancing disclosure risk and utility.